Couponing can be a new concept for some beginner cashiers – Here’s a look at what Cashiers Coupons Questions and Inspection will look like!

 Add the Coupons on top of the Product you are couponing

 Cashiers are very busy people- The more time they spend looking to see if your coupon matches the Product, the longer the line behind you gets!
-Instead, place the coupon on top of the Product you want a discount on, and this gives into an envelope or coupon organizer and explains why this is done if needed. saving money is easy with Coupons
+Instead, place the coupon on top of the Product you want a discount on, which gives into an envelope or coupon organizer and explains why this is done if needed. saving money is easy with Coupons

 Make their Day – Give your Cashier Coupons you can spare